-According to 2017 data from the Turkish Statistical Institute (TÜİK), the rate of illiteracy was 3,5 % (approximately 2.5 million people), varying significantly between 1,1 % for men and 5,9 % for women.
+According to the 2020 data from the TurkStat, the rate of illiteracy was 2.4 percent (approximately 2 million people), varying significantly between 0.3 percent for men and 2 percent for women (TurkStat May 2020).

-While Turkish is the only official language, a total of 36 languages are spoken in the country.
-Rising request for education in the mother language is still a current topic, especially among Kurds.
-In the 12-year mandatory education system that was started in 2012-2013 academic year, students were offered elective courses focused on the Qoran, Life of Mohammad the Prophet, Fundamentals of Religion, Reading Skills, Writing and Writing Skills, Living Languages and Dialects, Communication and Presentation Skills, Foreign Languages.
+While Turkish is the only official language, a total of 70 languages are spoken in the country.
+The rising request for education in the mother language is still a current topic, especially among Kurds.
+In the 12-year mandatory education system introduced in the 2012-2013 academic year, students were offered elective courses focused on the Quran, Life of Mohammad the Prophet, Fundamentals of Religion, Reading Skills, Writing and Writing Skills, Living Languages, and Dialects, Communication and Presentation Skills, Foreign Languages.
 These classes have a requirement of at least 10 applications.
-The influence of the school management on the selection of these classes is also an issue of discussion.
-Living languages courses include Abkhazian, Circassian, Kurdish and Zazaki.
-There is not enough information regarding the course of implementation so far.
-According to a statement from the Ministry of Education, as of February 2016, 59 lecturers were appointed for Kurdish and Zazaki classes.
-An overwhelming majority is accepted as Sunni Muslim while violations of the right to diverse faiths, including the Alevi faith, and the right to impiety continue.
+The school managements' influence on the selection of these classes is also an issue of discussion.
+Living languages courses include Abkhazian, Circassian, Kurdish, and Zazaki.
+There is not enough information as to the course of implementation so far.
+According to a statement from the Ministry of National Education, as of February 2016, 59 lecturers were appointed for Kurdish and Zazaki classes.
+In Turkey, where an overwhelming majority is accepted as Sunni Muslims, there are violations of the right to diverse faiths, including the Alevi faith, and right to impiety.